chocolatey-community/chocolatey-test-environment/ReadMe.md

 ## Troubleshooting

+### An authorization error occurred while connecting to WinRM.

+Install latest VBox Guest Additions

-You get this error: "A Vagrant environment or target machine is required to run this command.
+### A Vagrant environment or target machine is required to run this command

 Run `vagrant init` to create a new Vagrant environment.
 Or, get an ID of a target machine from `vagrant global-status` to run this command on.
 A final option is to change to a directory with a Vagrantfile and to try again." - please ensure you are on the correct working directory (where this ReadMe and `Vagrantfile` is) of this repo and try again.